Ahsanbd12/aviyel/README.md

 - Run `python3 manage.py runserver`

 ### Testing
-- You can use Postman or any other tool to test the API endpoints
+- You can use Postman or any other tool to test the API endpoints.
+- You can follow the `API.postman_collection.json`

 ### Project URLs
 1. List all users: GET localhost:8000/api/users